LouieChen24/Wine-Extraction-/README.md

   </code>
 </pre>

-This gives you 3 outputs: a .png which shows the bounding boxes of each image, two texts files: data (bounding box location, line number, etc) and a text output (output of the text from the image)
+This gives you 3 outputs: a .png which shows the bounding boxes of each image called [img_name].png, two texts files: data (bounding box location, line number, etc) called [img_name].txt and a text output (output of the text from the image) called [img_name]text_only.txt